 Still, the broader question lies at the heart of this report.
 No matter how one answers the big question, legal materials must surely be at or near the top of anyone's list of what the government must publicize.
 Government makes and enforces the law; it can do so legitimately only if the public knows what the law is; and the public can learn what the law is only if the government reveals it.
 This "publicity principle" is an essential, defining feature of legitimate law.
+Indeed, ACUS has long recognized that "[a]gency policies which affect the public should be articulated and made known to the public to the greatest extent feasible."2

 In the United States, the trend toward open government is most evident in, though hardly limited to, the evolution of the Freedom of Information Act (FOIA) since its enactment in 1966.
 FOIA is most famous for its requirement that an agency must release a record if someone requests it.
-But FOIA's request-driven approach-which David Vladeck labels "FOIA's Achilles' heel" and describes as "an often-fatal barrier to the statute's usefulness" i enormously time-consuming and resource-intensive.
-From FOIA's initial passage to today, compliance with requests-when it occurs-have been characterized by delays and backlogs.
-Moreover, FOIA's reactive posture means that access to government information is inherently limited by the fact that the requester, by definition, does not know what the agency has and so does not know what to ask for.
+But FOIA's request-driven approach-which David Vladeck labels "FOIA's Achilles' heel" and describes as "an often-fatal barrier to the statute's usefulness"3-is enormously time-consuming and resource-intensive.
+From FOIA's initial passage to today, compliance with requests-when it occurs-have been characterized by delays and backlogs.4 Moreover, FOIA's reactive posture means that access to government information is inherently limited by the fact that the requester, by definition, does not know what the agency has and so does not know what to ask for.

-The obvious response to these shortcomings has been to urge a shift from the request-driven approach to a regime of affirmative disclosures.3 While FOIA has contained some affirmative disclosure requirements since its inception, they have tended to be narrowly construed, inconsistently implemented, and under enforced.4 Technological changes-especially agency websites-have made affirmative disclosure easier and more effective than was conceivable in
+The obvious response to these shortcomings has been to urge a shift from the request-driven approach to a regime of affirmative disclosures.5 While FOIA has contained some affirmative disclosure requirements since its inception, they have tended to be narrowly construed,